siberianfox/tinygwiki/Stepper-Motors-and-Power-Supplies.md

 We get a lot of questions about what stepper motors and power supplies to use, so we've started this page.
 As of today (1/19/14) it's pretty sketchy but we'll fill this in.
+A lot of this information is scatter over the rest of the wiki, but it's nice to pull it together in one place.

 # Stepper Motors